kanieladenis/My_Data_Science_Notes/yil.md

 20211018 - Yesterday I Learned: about Advanced DataFrames.
 I learned how to connect and import data from MySQL.
 I also learned the importance of creat bool mask and creating variables to make the data break down easier.
 20211020 - Yesterday I Learned: about Advanced DataFrames aggregating, groupby method, .and the merg method."
 20211021 - Yesterday I Learned: about Seaborn.
 Seaborn uses matplotlib but makes it easier. matplotlib is like learning to cook while Seaborn is like learning to make hamburger helper.
+20211022 - Yesterday I Learned: more about Searborn and the use of hue and col.